-For the most part, although many people did not agree with Muhammad, his wife's societal standing protected him from persecution.
-When she died in 619 A.D. and his uncle, Banu Hashim clan chief Abu Talib, died that same year (the year of sorrow), he became vulnerable to attacks.
+For the most part, although many people did not agree with Muhammad (PBUH), his wife's societal standing protected him from persecution, but when she died in 619 A.D. and his uncle, Banu Hashim clan chief Abu Talib, died that same year (the year of sorrow), he became vulnerable to attacks.
 He and his followers faced physical assaults and, as a consequence, had no choice but to move to Medina.
 The move is known as Hegira and happened in 622 A.D.

-Muhammad was invited to Medina by city leaders in an attempt to bridge the differences between different clans living in Medina, mainly the Arab and Jewish.
-Muhammad was brought in to offer advice as a neutral outsider.
-In exchange for his adjudication duties, Muhammad and his followers were afforded the freedom to practice their religion and be protected.
+Muhammad (PBUH) was invited to Medina by city leaders in an attempt to bridge the differences between different clans living in Medina, mainly the Arab and Jewish.
+Muhammad (PBUH) was brought in to offer advice and delegation as a neutral outsider.
+In exchange for his adjudication duties, Muhammad (PBUH) and his followers were afforded the freedom to practice their religion and be protected.